W-E-Robinson/LeetCode/README.md

 This is my personal approach for getting the most out of solving Leet Code problems.

-I have no set rules for deciding a second solution to the problem, it could be one of:
+I have no set rules for deciding subsequent solutions to the problem, it could be one of:
 - Trying out a different way to solve the problem (e.g. iterative vs recursive).
 - Attempting to improve on runtime and/or memory performance.
 Inspiration could be taken from other solutions.
 - Trying to write a solution that is more readable/testable/etc.
+- Trying a solution in a different language.
-- Any number of other reasons.
+- A combination of the above reasons or any number of other reasons.

 ```mermaid
 flowchart TD